+- 12 cases on homelessness

-- 26 cases on discrimination
+- 11 cases on grants

-- 24 cases on eviction
+- 7 cases on debt

-- 14 cases giving legal advice
+- 2 cases about the police

 - 11 cases on education

 - 7 cases related to housing

 - 6 cases on health

 - 25 'other' cases

 This breakdown shows that the number of benefit cases we have dealt with has nearly trebled from the previous reporting year (2011-2012) and this is likely to have been influenced by the new Welfare Reform Act.
 Through the support our national caseworker gave to our clients last year we were able to make savings of over £38k on their behalf, both in backdated payments and the future benefits payments for the year.
 These are the outcomes we know about but we suspect that there were many more savings for clients which we were unable to ascertain.
 We anticipate that many more of our more vulnerable clients will be contacting us with welfare benefits issues in the coming years as the major changes take effect.